JanMarvin/drat/index.md

 ## Binary builds

-Packages are known to build on MacOS too, but I do not own a Mac and since have no way to provide Mac binaries.
+Packages are known to build on MacOS too, but I do not own a Mac and thus have no way to provide Mac binaries.